Contact: Kyle Simerly

 This program was created in 2014 to provide operating and capital assistance for transit agencies to reduce greenhouse gas emissions and improve mobility, with a priority on serving disadvantaged communities.
 Approved projects will support new or expanded bus or rail services, or expanded intermodal transit facilities.
 They may also include equipment acquisition, fueling and maintenance and other costs to operate these services or facilities, with each project reducing greenhouse gas emissions.

 The Cap-and-Trade Program is one of many programs developed under AB 32 (PDF) to fight climate change.
 It is designed to reduce greenhouse gases from the largest sources of emission in California, and to drive innovation and steer the State toward a clean energy economy.
-For more information on the Cap-and-Trade Program visit this CARB webpage.
+More information on the Cap-and-Trade Program.